 Entec Technology in the documents signed with Kilig gave bank account details where its payments were to be forwarded.
 The said account transacts business in USD is Stanbic Bank, Westgate Branch.
 By last week, investigators in the probe ordered by Uhuru were tracing transactions involving Kemsa payments to local banks to firms involved.

-Reports indicate, after Kemsa scams erupted and went public, no payments were made to escrow account.
+Reports indicate, after Kemsa scams erupted and went public, no payments were made to the escrow account.
 Fearing arrest, Gatei and Zhu Jinping moved shares of Kilig Limited to a city young lawyer as a major shareholder.

 Weekly Citizen has information that Gatei and Ivy Minyow Onyango, the young lawyer are lovers.
 In documents, Gatei did not change the firm contacts.
 Kilig Limited enjoyed direct procurement.
 Manjari signed the award letter with a three months grace period to deliver the goods.